 Wright designed on paper roughly 1,000 structures, including offices, skyscrapers, schools, museums, churches and hotels.
 About 500 of his designs were built; 400 remain standing, including roughly 60 that are open to the public.

-Don’t miss the chance to see a house built by Frank Lloyd Wright in Wichita.
-The Allen House is the only FLW house open to the public in Kansas, making it a must-see for history buffs or anyone interested in design.
+Don’t miss the chance to see this Frank Lloyd Wright gem in Wichita.
+The Allen House is the only FLW house open to the public in Kansas, making it a must-see for history buffs or anyone interested in art and design.
+Fans of FLW also will want to stop at the Corbin Education Center on the campus of Wichita State University.
+Visit this WSU website to learn more about Wright’s design of this building, dedicated in 1964.

 For more historic experiences in the heart of the country, check out the wide variety of museums in Wichita.